 There are two kinds of 529s—savings plans and prepaid plans—and each has selling points and drawbacks.

-Prepaid plan.
 With prepaid plans, on the other hand, you’re buying a certain amount of future tuition credits at or near today’s prices.
-“In this way, regardless of the actual tuition cost when your student attends college, you should still receive the fixed amount of tuition you purchased.”
-Prepaids often come with residency requirements and are currently available in 11 states, and through a separate plan offered by a consortium of private colleges and universities.
+“In this way, regardless of the actual tuition cost when your child attends college, you should still receive the fixed amount of tuition you purchased.”
+Prepaids often come with residency requirements and are currently only available in 11 states (the number of states offering prepaid plans has continued to drop off as college tuition continues to go up), and through a separate plan offered by a consortium of private colleges and universities.

 What to consider